lieyushi/FlowCurveClustering/README.md

 This code folder provides unsupervised machine learning techniques with similarity measures for clustering integral curves in flow visualization community.
 It is the released source code for our TVCG paper,

-**Integral Curve Clustering and Simplification for Flow Visualization: A Comparative Evaluation**, by L. Shi, R. S. Laramee and G. Chen, IEEE Transactions on Visualization and Computer Graphics (to appear).
+**Integral Curve Clustering and Simplification for Flow Visualization: A Comparative Evaluation**, by L. Shi, R. S. Laramee and G. Chen, IEEE Transactions on Visualization and Computer Graphics (accepted).

 ## Author Information